 Who Is at a Higher Risk?

 You are at a higher risk for macular degeneration if you are over age 50.
 Additional risk factors include smoking, race, and family history.
-Smoking increases your risk, so consider stopping this habit, especially if you are over age 50.
+Smoking increases your risk of AMD, so consider stopping this habit, especially if you are over age 50.
 Additionally, if you are Caucasian, you are more likely than other races to develop this condition.

 Finally, those with a family history of macular degeneration are predisposed to getting the condition themselves.
 Since there is nothing you can do about three of the four risk factors, take control by not smoking, taking the right vitamins if you do smoke, and altering your diet to ensure that you get the right nutrients to prevent macular degeneration.

 You can also make some other lifestyle changes in order to prevent getting macular degeneration.
-These changes include exercising, ensuring your cholesterol and blood pressure levels are normal, and eating a healthy diet.
-Make sure you diet includes lots of green vegetables and fish!
+These changes include exercising, ensuring your cholesterol and blood pressure levels are normal and eating a healthy diet.
+Make sure your diet includes lots of green vegetables and fish!

 Vitamins for Macular Degeneration